Ex-CEO of Brazil's Braskem arrested on U.S. corruption charges

 Grubisich was arrested in the morning at New York’s John F. Kennedy Airport and is expected to appear in federal court in Brooklyn later in the day, according to John Marzulli, a spokesman for the office of U.S. Attorney Richard Donoghue.

 Grubisich led Braskem from about 2002 to 2008 and went on to hold various positions with its affiliated construction company Odebrecht SA.
-He later became CEO of pulp maker Eldorado Brasil Celulose SA.
+He later became CEO of pulp maker Eldorado Brasil Celulose SA, which he left in 2017.

+In the indictment, prosecutors said Grubisich and other Braskem and Odebrecht employees took part in conspiracy to divert about $250 million into a secret slush fund, which was used in part to bribe officials.
+The scheme ran from about 2002 to 2014, according to the indictment.

+As CEO of Braskem, Grubisich helped cover up the scheme by falsifying the company’s books and signing false certifications to the U.S. Securities and Exchange Commission, prosecutors said.

+The prosecutors said in a court filing that Grubisich should not be released on bail because he poses a high risk of fleeing the country.

-Braskem and Odebrecht SA agreed in 2016 to pay a combined $3.5 billion in a settlement with U.S., Brazilian and Swiss authorities.
-The settlement resolved allegations that they took part in bribing government officials in Brazil and elsewhere to secure lucrative contracts.
+Braskem and Odebrecht agreed in 2016 to pay a combined $3.5 billion in a settlement with U.S., Brazilian and Swiss authorities to resolve bribery allegations.

-The U.S. Justice Department said in 2016 that the penalty to be paid by the two companies included about $2.6 billion from Odebrecht and $957 million from Braskem, and that most of the money would go to Brazil.
+The U.S. Justice Department said at the time that about $2.6 billion would come from Odebrecht and $957 million from Braskem, and that most of the money would go to Brazil.

-Both Braskem and Odebrecht pleaded guilty to U.S. criminal charges as part of the deal, which emerged from a three-year corruption investigation in Brazil dubbed “Operation Car Wash.”
+Both companies pleaded guilty to U.S. criminal charges as part of the deal, which emerged from a three-year corruption investigation in Brazil dubbed “Operation Car Wash.”

 The investigation, which centered on payments made to state-owned oil company Petróleo Brasileiro S.A., known as Petrobras (PETR4.SA), led to dozens of arrests and political upheaval in Brazil, contributing to the 2016 ouster of President Dilma Rousseff.

-Reporting by Brendan Pierson in New York; Editing by Chris Reese, Matthew Lewis and Richard Chang
+Reporting by Brendan Pierson in New York; Editing by Chris Reese and Marguerita Choy